Teneppa/ArduinoCapacitiveSensorDemo/README.md

 # ArduinoCapacitiveSensorDemo
-A simple demonstration for how to use Arduino as a capacitive detector with the CapacitiveSense -library
+A simple demonstration for how to use Arduino as a capacitive detector with the CapacitiveSensor -library